-Id. at 17.3 The contract acknowledges that the program funding may not meet all needs:
+Id. at 17.
+The contract acknowledges that the program funding may not meet all needs; as summarized in section 17:

 The parties to the Compact understand that the Indian Health Service budget is inadequate to fully meet the special responsibilities and legal obligations of the United States to assure the highest possible health status for American Indians and Alaska Natives and that, accordingly, the funds provided to the Co-Signers are inadequate to permit the Co-Signers to achieve this goal.
-The Secretary commits to advocate for increases in the Health Service budget
+The Secretary commits to advocate for increases in the Health Service budget . . . .

-Id. at 29.
+Id. at 34.